-To qualify for Public Service Loan Forgiveness (PSLF), borrowers must meet the eligibility criteria.
-This includes:
+To qualify for Public Service Loan Forgiveness, borrowers must meet certain eligibility criteria.
+They include:

-Part of PSLF eligibility requires working for a qualified government organization (municipal, state, or federal organizations count) or a qualified 501(c)(3) organization is required.
+Part of PSLF eligibility requires working for a qualified government organization (municipal, state, federal, military, or tribal) or a qualified 501(c)(3) non-profit organization.
 Full-time AmeriCorps or Peace Corps volunteers are also eligible for PSLF.
 (Learn more about military student loan forgiveness.)

 Some other types of non-profits also qualify, but not labor unions, political organizations, and most other non-profits that don’t qualify for 501(c)(3) status.
-Work for a government contractor?
-Unfortunately, that doesn’t cut it.
-You have to be working directly for the qualifying organization.
+Working for a government contractor doesn’t count; you have to work directly for the qualifying organization.

-In addition to working for a qualifying organization, you have to work full-time.
-Generally, those who meet their employer’s definition of full-time or work a minimum of 30 hours per week.
-People employed at multiple qualifying organizations in a part-time capacity can also be considered full-time as long as you’re working a combined 30 hours per week.
+Only full-time workers are eligible — that is, workers who meet their employer’s definition of full-time or work a minimum of 30 hours per week.
+People employed at multiple qualifying organizations in a part-time capacity can be considered full-time as long as they’re working a combined 30 hours per week.